 This round of engagement will seek for input regarding Where are we now and where do we want to go?
-Input from the round of engagement will inform the key issues that are addressed in the Transportation Master Plan and will develop the key principles that guide development of alternatives to address how the community will invest in mobility as it grows.
-Input

-Heard report that is made
+Input from the round of engagement will inform the key Transportation Master Plan and will develop the key principles that guide development of alternatives to address how the community will invest in mobility as it grows.
+Input Heard report that is made